-So, designers came up upon a User Interface element known as a Search box.
-Let us understand more about a search form of the website before jumping into the testing part.
+So, designers came up with a User Interface element known as a Search Box.
+Let us understand more about the search form of the website before jumping into the testing part.

 What Is The Search Form?

 The box will then pull out relevant results from the contents of the whole site for easy access.
 It is a search box.
-We gave a very general and typical example of a search box; however, they come in wholly customized types.
+We gave a very general and typical example of what it is; however, they come in various customized types.

-A search form contains all the algorithms for searching the entered keyword.
-It also includes instructions for different search scenarios and decides what will pop up on different term that a user enters.
+A search form contains all the algo vrithms for searching the entered keyword.
+It also includes instructions for different search scenarios and decides what will pop up on different term that user enters.

 So, what is the need of going through some extra steps and adding a search box to your website?
-Search boxes are a minor yet essential part of a website as they allow users to find what they came for in an instant.
+It is a minor yet essential part of a website as they allow users to find what they came for in an instant.

-The same information, when obtained through surveys and third-party applications can cost you a lot of money.
-Search boxes provided valuable business information free of cost.
+The same information, when obtained through surveys and third-party applications, can cost you a lot of money.
+Search box provides valuable business information free of cost.

-The only things required in setting up an efficient search box on your website is some time-consuming efforts and an in-depth test search process.
+The only thing required in setting up an efficient search box on your website is some time-consuming effort and an in-depth test search process.